 Watch out for scammers

-It’s scary to find yourself underwater on your home loan, but you do have options.
-Your choice will depend on your income, the size of your debt, and on whether you want to keep your home.
+Your best mortgage relief option will depend on your income, the size of your debt, and whether you want to keep your home.